dsccommunity/SqlServerDsc/CONTRIBUTING.md

 #### AppVeyor

 AppVeyor is the platform where the tests is run when sending in a Pull Request (PR).
 All tests are run on a clean AppVeyor build worker for each push to the Pull Request (PR).
-The tests that are run on the build worker are common tests, unit test and integration tests (with some limitations).
+The tests that are run on the build worker are common tests, unit tests and integration tests (with some limitations).